There are times in our lives when we simply do not understand what God is doing or what God wants us to do.

 “Father I want to place my life in your hands today.
 Everything is up in the air right now.
 I have no idea what the future holds, however I’m grateful that I know the One who holds my future.

 Thank you that I can place my trust in You today and every day.
 I make a decision to trust you with all my heart, not to lean on my own understanding (for your ways are not my ways) and in all my future plans and decisions to talk it through with you, in order that you can lead and guide me into the right and prosperous paths.

 Help me to be patient and wait during this season and to be thankful for all I do have right now (rather than what I don’t) and to be a person who is simply willing to PRAY, WAIT, TRUST.

 May I know the peace of God that passes all understanding and may it saturate my heart and mind and may I experience your wonderful provision in this challenging season in every sense.
 For your glory.
 Amen”

 I’m praying for everyone that reads this and who is struggling in this season that the incredible peace of God will fill your hearts and minds in Christ Jesus (Phil.
 4:7)

-Perhaps you’re looking for something to read to inspire and encourage your faith or perhaps you have a relative or friend that you’d like to encourage in their faith this Christmas.
-Why not purchase one or both of my books and give them away this Christmas?
+Perhaps you’re looking for something to read to inspire and encourage your faith or perhaps you have a relative or friend that you’d like to encourage in their faith as we enter a New Year?

 They’re available from Amazon and all good online bookshops.
 Here are some links for further information: